Seirdy/moac/CONTRIBUTING.md

 Testing
 -------

 For the library: everything possible should be covered by tests.
 If a branch that handles an error should be impossible to reach and is therefore uncovered, replace it with a panic to indicate the presence of a bug.
-Any uncovered line that isn't a panic is in need of a test.
+Any uncovered line that isn't a panic or a deprecated function is in need of a test.

+That being said, don't write tests just for the sake of ticking off a box.
+Statement coverage isn't sufficient to show that most/all statements are useful and correct.
+One way to verify this is to check branch coverage (see [gobco](https://github.com/rillig/gobco) and mutation scores (see [go-mutesting](https://github.com/zimmski/go-mutesting)).
+Be aware of false positives, especially in the case of the latter.

 For the CLI: this uses [testscript](https://godocs.io/github.com/rogpeppe/go-internal/testscript) to test CLI behavior.